CastellanoED/domesticationDFE/README.md

     sh 2_run_slim_sims_array.sh
 ```

 This is where we actually simulate the 24 scenarios (100 replicates for each), all simulation results are stored in domesticationDFE/results/Simulations directory.
 This is a VERY COMPUTATIONALLY INTENSIVE STEP.
-The compressed folder containing all the simulation outputs is available on request, it's over 10Gb in size.
+The compressed folder containing all the simulation outputs is at ZENODO, it's 13Gb in size.
+In here we also generate the dataframes with the selection coefficient of every possible mutation in the two populations (domesticationDFE/results/fitness_position_matrix).
+This is also a large directory (31.2Gb after compression).

 ```